mizunokei/eVIDENCE/README.md

 # eVIDENCE

-A software to indetify rare variants from molecular-barcoded targeted sequencing data
+A software to identify rare variants from molecular-barcoded targeted sequencing data

 Overview
 1. Process a bam file using Conner, and detect candidate variants